thejakegell/thejakegell/README.md

 - 👋 Hi, I’m @thejakegell
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning javascipt
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on coding/programming
 - 📫 How to reach me on twitter follow and DM me @jakegell28